DigitalHarborFoundation/pi-portal-v1/src/lessons/css-colors.md

 ## Objectives and Overview

-This lesson goes a bit more in depth into common CSS properties relating to color and typography.
-After reading through this lesson and working with the examples you'll be able to start adding some visual excitement to your page's text elements.
+This lesson goes a bit more in depth into common CSS properties relating to color.
+After reading through this lesson and working with the examples you'll be able to start adding some visual excitement to your page's elements.

 ### Lesson Objectives

--
+- Understand how to change text and background color with CSS.
+- Understand and explain three methods for setting color values in CSS.
+- Explain what is meant by the _color contrast ratio_ and why it's an important consideration.

 ---